 The development of phytoremediation performance was observed through chemical and biological parameters and the performance of the phytoremediation system was monitored for 4 months.

 Phytoremediation system treatment showed the highest removal efficiency in all tested parameters.
 The percentage removal efficiency at all pollutants BOD, COD, TSS and AN was was recorded as 68.38%, 70.95%, 59.21% and 25.00%, respectively.
 The lowest removal was that of AN because the wastewater becomes more acidic due to the decomposition plant process.
 The broken roots release ammonia, which is then converted into nitrite.
 The concentration of nitrite increased as a result, impacting the system since day 61.
 An interesting observation from the present study is that broken roots must be removed before they affect the entire system.
 The aquatic plant needs to be monitored monthly.
 The ineffectiveness in percentage removal can be attributed to the fact that phytoremediation takes a longer time compared to standard bioremediation.
 This prolonged duration is necessary as the plants require time to grow and absorb hazardous pollutants from the water.
 Aquatic plants, in particular, need time to adapt to the phytoremediation system system.
-In terms of regulations, the phytoremediation system was able to reach Standard A following Environmental Quality (Sewage Effluent) Regulations for sewage discharge after applying phytoremediation technology for BOD, COD and TSS parameters.
+In terms of regulations, the phytoremediation system was able to reach Standard A following Environmental Quality (Sewage Effluent) Regulations for sewage discharge after applying phytoremediation technology for BOD, COD and TSS parameters (Table 4).

 Phytoremediation employs the potential of the plant roots to uptake pollutants from wastewater and translocation to the upper part of the plant.
 A combination of 4 types of aquatic plants Pistia stratiotes sp., Eichhornia crassipes sp, Typha angustifolia sp., and Lepironia Articulata sp. was used in removing pollutants in phytoremediation system and sewage treatment by accumulating BOD, COD, TSS and AN.
 For further study, this phytoremediation system needs to help the phytoremediation process requiring good aeration for microbes to function effectively.
 An aerator is needed because the tank is partially covered by trees, and there is a significant amount of sludge.
 It is very important for removing pollutants, especially ammoniacal nitrogen.